 You Invest by J. P. Morgan Mobile App

 You can use the mobile app to manage all your accounts with J.P.
-Morgan Chase, including your You Invest accounts.
-That includes trading securities and funds and taking advantage of all the tools and research information available on the You Invest platform.
+Morgan Chase, including your Self-Directed Investment accounts.
+That includes trading securities and funds and taking advantage of all the tools and research information available on the platform.

 You Invest by J. P. Morgan Customer Service